Uberi/University-Notes/MATH135/MATH135.md

 So if we can find roots, we can find factors of the form $x - c$.

 This is useful because we can apply things like the quadratic formula to factor quadratic equations.
+The quadratic formula works even with complex numbers.

 Factor $4x^2 - 8x + 5$: